New York Custody and Co-Parenting Laws

 Best Interest of the Child Standard

-New York courts make all custody and parenting time decisions based on the “best interest of the child” standard.
+All custody and parenting time decisions are based on the “best interest of the child” standard.
 There is no automatic preference for either parent, and courts do not assume children should live primarily with the mother or the father.
 Instead, judges evaluate the specific circumstances of each family to determine what arrangement will provide the child with the most stability, safety, and developmental support.

 New York does not use a fixed checklist of factors.
 Instead, courts consider a broad range of issues that relate to the child’s well-being and the parents’ ability to meet the child’s needs.